Ebenezer Maxwell Mansion presents

 Dickens Christmas Party – Saturday, December 12, 2015 – One of the Mansion’s most beloved events returns.
 Visit the Mansion on Saturday afternoon, December 12th for an afternoon of 19th century themed entertainment including Victorian Christmas carolers, Louisa May Alcott reading one of her Christmas stories and Josh Hitchens as Charles Dickens in a compelling one-man performance of Dickens’ beloved story, “A Christmas Carol.”
 CLICK HERE to purchase tickets online or call 215-438-1861 for information and tickets.
 Visa and MasterCard are accepted.

-Little Women by Louisa May Alcott – Friday, April 15, Saturday, April 16 and Sunday, April 17, 2016 – adapted and directed by Josh Hitchens.
+Little Women by Louisa May Alcott – Friday, May 6, Saturday, May 7 and Sunday, May 8, 2016 – adapted and directed by Josh Hitchens.
 As part of the Mansion’s continued devotion to women’s history, Little Women, one of America’s most beloved Victorian novels, will come to life in the Mansion’s circa 1860’s parlor.
 Seating for Little Women is limited in order to create an intimate setting for the play.
 CLICK HERE to purchase tickets or call 215-438-1861.
 Visa and MasterCard are accepted.
+Surprise your mother for Mother’s Day!

 “Fantastic show Saturday night!
 We look forward to more productions.
 Please pass along my feedback to the cast.”
 Chuck Gallagher